mikegagnon/sokoban/README.md

 ## Lecture 1.
 OOP Approach

 I regret to report that in Lights Out and Thumb wrestling, our code was a jumbled mess of global variables, global functions, game logic, and vizualizations.

+In this project, we'll develop our code with better practices.